alexhang212/YOLO_Behaviour_Repo/readme.md

 ## Quick Start
-We provide a whole pipeline from data annotation to model training to inference.
+We provide a whole pipeline from data annotation to model training to inference in the [Documentation](https://alexhang212.github.io/YOLO_Behaviour_Repo/).
 Here, we will run a quick demo inference visualization.
 Make sure you download the [sample dataset](), and place it under the `Data/` directory.

 ### Installation
 There are a series of required packages to run the pipeline.
 We recommend creating a [conda environment](https://www.anaconda.com/).